Degree Level:

 Learn about English major and minor academic requirements and courses here.

-Following this course, you’ll take a variety of literature courses, including British Literature, American Literature, and Shakespeare, as well as more writing-based courses such as Tutoring Writing, Writing for the Professional, or Modern American Grammar.
-Finally, you’ll round out your experience with a capstone course, mirroring Foundations of Literary Studies but allowing you to take everything you’ve learned and apply it to a specific genre and time period.
+Following this course, you’ll take a variety of literature courses, including British Literature, American Literature, and Shakespeare, as well as more writing-based courses such as Tutoring Writing, Development of English Language, or Modern American Grammar.
+Finally, you’ll round out your experience with a capstone course, allowing you to take everything you’ve learned and apply it to a specific genre and time period.

 Outside of the classroom, you’ll have plenty of opportunities to expand your knowledge.
 Maybe you’ll decide to write for our school newspaper or blog.
 You could participate in summer research with a professor or even be selected to present at the New Critics Conference or the Hudson Valley Medieval and Early Modern Undergraduate Symposium.
 Perhaps you’ll volunteer at the local community center in our college-run literacy program or tutor ESL students.
 Whatever you choose to do, our English majors are notorious for getting involved on campus and contributing to the community, so get ready to make a difference!